 Radiolabeled antibodies.
 Radiolabeled antibodies are monoclonal antibodies with radioactive particles attached that are designed to focus the radiation directly to the lymphoma cells.
 These types of drugs are new, and research is ongoing.
 In general, the radioactive antibodies are thought to be stronger than regular monoclonal antibodies but more damaging to the bone marrow.
 This type of therapy is also called radioimmunotherapy (RIT).

 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than a bone marrow transplant, because it is stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Getting care for symptoms and side effects

 Lymphoma and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care can help a person at any stage of illness.
 People often receive treatment for the lymphoma and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.